yujiaw21/NTF2_SnArase/README.md

 ## Stage 4: AlphaFold2 Validation

 Designs passing filters were assessed using [AlphaFold2](https://github.com/google-deepmind/alphafold) to evaluate predicted structural quality and correspondence to the design model.
-Please refer to the official documents for how to run AlphaFold2.
+Please refer to the official documentation for how to run AlphaFold2.

 ---